 We start out today riding along the Canal du Centre.
 The Canal du Centre, one of the technical wonders of its times, was built by the engineer Gauthey concurrently with the Canal de Bourgogne.
 Started in 1784, it was inaugurated in 1793, 40 years before the Canal de Bourgogne was completed, and was the first link between the Loire (leading to the Seine through the Canal de Briare) and the Saône.

 We come off the canal and have a spectacular cycling tour through the Hautes- Cotes de Beaune vineyards.
-Our road then descends through Santenay, with a selections of restaurants for lunch, or ideally a picnic amongst the vines.
-From there the road continues through prestigious Chassagne-Montrachet before arriving at the Chateau de Mersault where we stop to sample a selection of wines from the neighbouring vineyards.
-We are staying for two nights in Beaune so we can take our time to visit this wonderful town with all it has to offer.
+Our road then descends through Santenay, and ideally a picnic amongst the vines.
+From there the road continues through prestigious Chassagne-Montrachet before arriving in Beaune so we can take our time to visit this wonderful town with all it has to offer.
 Tonight we dine at our hotel in the heart of the town.

 Ride notes: The first section is flat as we cycle along canal towpaths.
 There is rolling terrain to Santenay afterwards downhill and flat to Beaune.

 Our last day of the Burgundy cycling tour is an easy one.
 We head north to Savigny-les-Beaune, before continuing through the vineyards of Aloxe-Corton, (which produced Voltaire’s favourite red) to Nuits-St-Georges.
-This, the chief village of the wine-producing region which bears its name, has many medieval buildings and makes a great place to stop for coffee or lunch.
+This, the chief village of the wine-producing region which bears its name, has many medieval buildings and makes a great place to stop for coffee and a wine tasting at the Cave Moillard founded in 1850.

 Ride notes: Moderate climb out of Beaune to hillside above Aloxe Corton (170m over 10km) Then fast descent into Nuits St-Georges.
 Rest of the day is flat.